streetwriters/notesnook/docs/help/contents/notes/note-actions.md

 ## Make a note read-only

 `{{readOnly}}` locks the note against editing.
-The content stays visible and searchable — you just can't type into it.
+The content stays visible and searchable — you cannot type into it.
 It is a toggle: turn it off and the note becomes editable again.

 :::tabs key:platform
 == Desktop/Web